-North Canyon Trail is a 6.1 mile moderately trafficked out and back trail located near Bountiful, UT that features beautiful wild flowers and is rated as moderate.
+North Canyon Trail is a 6.1 mile moderately trafficked out and back trail located near Bountiful, Utah that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Salt Lake City: The trail can be accessed through the Mueller Park Trail or follow 1875 South east bound to Bountiful Blvd., turn right (south) for 1.7 miles to Indian Springs Road, turn east and follow the road to its end where there is a green gate with a narrow walk through.
 The dirt road beyond the gate lead to the trailhead (this is private property, please stay on the road at all times).
 The National Forest starts where the road ends and trail begins.

 Beautiful trail that is very well maintained.
 Is there a club that maintains it?
 How would I get in on helping with this?